Kennie-Simz/alx-low_level_programming/README.md

-Lw_lvl_prgmng
+ALX-Lw_Lvl_Programming Directory
-- This repository is a compilation of tasks and exercises in C
+- This is a directory on lo low level programming exercises